 Installing the tires

 One of the most common complaints with the GP 5000 TL is the installation.
 Many cyclists, including myself, struggled to get GP 5000 TL onto the rim.
-The harder sidewalls, combined with a new, unstretched tire made things much tougher.
-It’s not uncommon for one to need soapy water, three tire levers, or a specialty lever to get the tire on.
+The harder sidewalls and a new, unstretched tire made things much tougher.
+It’s not uncommon to need soapy water, three tire levers, or a specialty lever to get the tire on.

 Continental claims that mounting and inflating the GP 5000 S TR is easier than the GP 5000 TL.
 From my experience, mounting the tire took as much effort as the GP 5000 TL, but inflating and seating (hearing the popping sound) the tire was almost effortless.